Skip to main content

 Ikatan Akuntan Indonesia/Institute of Indonesia Chartered Accountants (IAI)

-The IAI is responsible for the regulation of professional accountants, including setting accounting standards in the private sector, administering the Chartered Accountant Indonesia exam, providing continuing professional education, establishing a code of ethics, adopting professional standards, and maintaining a disciplinary system for members.
-IAI membership comprises accountants from all accounting backgrounds, including public accountants/auditors, management accountants, tax accountants, internal auditors, academics and public sector accountants.
+The IAI is the largest and oldest accounting association in Indonesia, established on December 23, 1957.
+IAI has wide-ranging responsibilities in the accounting profession: regulate professional accountants, setting accounting standards in the private sector, administering the Chartered Accountant Indonesia exam, providing continuing professional education, establishing a code of ethics, adopting professional standards, and maintaining a disciplinary system for members.
+IAI membership comprises accountants from all accounting backgrounds, including professional accountants in business, public accountants/auditors, management accountants, tax accountants, internal auditors, academics, syariah accountants and public sector accountants.
 Prior to 2014, membership in the IAI was voluntary; however, in 2014, the Minister of Finance Decree No. 25 of 2014 (PMK) on State Registered Accountants introduced the requirement for accountants to become a member of a professional organization prior to their registration with the Minister of Finance.
-This requirement has strengthened the standing of the IAI in the profession.
-In addition to being a member of IFAC, IAI is a member of the ASEAN Federation of Accountants.
+The PMK was superseded by the Minister of Finance of the Republic of Indonesia’s Regulation Number 216/PMK.01/2017 on Registered Accountants (PMK 216), which further strengthened the standing of the IAI in the profession.

 Institut Akuntan Manajemen Indonesia/Indonesian Institute of Management Accountants (IAMI)